 I also wonder whether the intention for the process of generating ‘goodwill, generosity, and respect’ is idealistic in some cases.

-I totally support couples in finding a way to end their relationship in a respectful way where possible, when they have decided this is the best decision for the couple relationship.
+I totally support couples in finding a way to end their relationship in a respectful way where possible when they have decided this is the best decision for the couple’s relationship.
 But there’s often no avoiding feelings of deep hurt, disappointment, and sometimes regret that come after the end of a relationship.

-In a perfect world, perhaps we could all engage in ‘conscious uncoupling’ when we decide to end a relationship, but I think real relationships are messier and not as predictable.
-Many people don’t or can’t anticipate the flood of feelings that come when they end a relationship.
-There’s no doubt that in a long-term relationship, it’s a significant loss that can have a huge impact on the individuals and children.
+In a perfect world, perhaps we could all engage in ‘conscious uncoupling’ when we decide to end intimate relationships, but I think real relationships are messier and not as predictable.
+Many people don’t or can’t anticipate the emotional wound and flood of feelings that come when they end a relationship.
+There’s no doubt that in a long-term relationship, it’s a significant loss that can have a huge impact on an individual’s personal growth.

 What are your thoughts on ‘conscious uncoupling’?
 Do you think it’s psychobabble, or genuinely deserves to be something to aim for when ending a relationship?